broadinstitute/viral-pipelines/README.md

 Workflows from this repository are continuously deployed to [Dockstore](https://dev.dockstore.net/organizations/BroadInstitute/collections/pgs), a GA4GH Tool Repository Service.
 They can then be easily imported to any bioinformatic compute platform that utilizes the TRS API and understands WDL (this includes Terra, DNAnexus, DNAstack, etc).

-Flattened workflows are also continuously deployed to a GCS bucket: [gs://viral-ngs-wdl](https://console.cloud.google.com/storage/browser/viral-ngs-wdl?forceOnBucketsSortingFiltering=false&organizationId=548622027621&project=gcid-viral-seq) and can be downloaded for local use.
+Flattened workflows are also continuously deployed to a staging github repo [viral-ngs-staging](https://github.com/broadinstitute/viral-ngs-staging/) and a GCS bucket: [gs://viral-ngs-wdl](https://console.cloud.google.com/storage/browser/viral-ngs-wdl?forceOnBucketsSortingFiltering=false&organizationId=548622027621&project=gcid-viral-seq) and can be downloaded for local use.

 Workflows are also available in the [Terra featured workspace](https://app.terra.bio/#workspaces/pathogen-genomic-surveillance/COVID-19).